ngageoint/wordpress-revision-slider-challenge/README.md

 ###Living Stories Contest Winner###

-Source code from “Living Stories Contest” winner August 17, 2016.
+Source code from “Living Stories Challenge” winner August 17, 2016.

 The "VCR button" modifications made from the winning code will be open sourced to NGA's GitHub account soon.